Ericktz/JCoDroneEdu/README.md

 # CoDrone EDU Java API

 A concise, classroom-focused Java library for programming the CoDrone EDU hardware.
-This repository contains the Java API (package `com.otabi.jcodroneedu`), example programs, documentation, and build tooling used to produce student and teacher JARs.
+This repository contains the Java API (package `com.otabi.jcodroneedu`), example programs, documentation, and build tooling.

 ## Summary

 CoDrone EDU Java is intended for educators and students.
-It exposes a simple, well-documented API to control the drone (flight, sensors, LEDs, buzzer), includes classroom-ready examples, and provides teacher utilities in a separate teacher JAR.
+It exposes a simple, well-documented API to control the drone (flight, sensors, LEDs, buzzer), includes classroom-ready examples, and comprehensive integration examples.
 The project aims for behavioral parity with the reference Python API while adapting to Java idioms and safety.

 ---